stevekerrick/GraphqlToTsql/docs/documentation.md

     }
     ```

-2. For subsequent requests for pages of data use an `after` argument,
+2. In subsequent requests use an `after` argument,
 with the `cursor` value of the last row in the prior page.

     ```graphql